MostAwesomeDude/brismu/0-introduction.md

 objects to Lojban, and then work solely in those words.
 This doesn't help clarify the rules surrounding already-established logic!

+I've added new words where there's really no other option, and I've clearly indicated that I don't *want* to recommend my words when there are community-supported alternatives already.

 ### Why are you doing this?

 The main reason is that *any* logical language ought to have its logic clearly